Clean Code for IT Specialists: Clean Programming from the Start

 - Clean Code saves time and money in the long run

-- Good naming is key to understandability
+- Good naming is the key to understandability

 - Small, focused functions are better than large, complex ones